List of Hatzalah chapters: Passaic / Clifton

+Hatzolah of Linden

+Hatzolah of Linden with "LR-prefix" unit numbers.
+Linden uses AT&T First Net, which is a cell phone based radio system.
+Hatzolah of Linden branched off from Hatzolah of Union County on August 25, 2021.
+Hatzolah of Linden has five ambulances, and another on the way, serving over 350 households living in the city of Linden and neighboring cities.

-Union County
+Hatzalah of Union County

 Hatzalah of Union County, with "U-prefix" unit numbers.
 Union County is geographically and organizationally separate from Union City.
-With three active ambulances, Union County units cover all of Union County including Hillside, Elizabeth, Union Township, and Roselle Park.
-Union County units may also respond to businesses and residences in the city of Newark that border Union County where slow EMS response may allow the Hatzalah ambulance to arrive from Elizabeth or Hillside before a Newark city crew arrives.
-Hatzalah of Union County also covers the Jersey Gardens Mall, Newark Liberty International Airport, and nearby stretches of the New Jersey Turnpike and Garden State Parkway.
-Three ambulances are located in the greater Elizabeth / Hillside area.
+With three active ambulances, Union County units cover all of Union County, including Hillside, Elizabeth, Roselle Park, and Union Township, an up-and-coming orthodox Jewish neighborhood.
+Union County units may also respond to businesses and residences in parts of the city of Newark that border Union County, where slow EMS response may allow the Hatzalah ambulance to arrive from Elizabeth or Hillside before any Newark city crews arrive.
+Hatzalah of Union County also covers Elizabeth's Jersey Gardens Mall, Newark Liberty International Airport, as well as nearby stretches of the New Jersey Turnpike and Garden State Parkway.
+Their three ambulances are located in Elizabeth, Hillside, and the Township of Union.

 New York

 Canarsie / Mill Basin

 The Canarsie / Mill Basin chapter was originally just the Canarsie division.
 As the Canarsie Orthodox neighborhood declined, and the Mill Basin one grew, Canarsie started taking more calls and members from nearby Mill Basin, and is now primarily a Mill Basin operation.
 Canarsie / Mill Basin also covers nearby Georgetown.
 There are parts of the Brooklyn neighborhood of Mill Basin that border Madison / Midwood / East Midwood; so, there is some overlap in coverage with Flatbush.